Setting up Your Environment for Chapel¶

 printchplenv --all --simple > ~/.chplconfig

-For more information on using printchplenv
+For more information on using printchplenv, see the printchplenv -h

 output.

-script will generate a chplconfig
+Alternatively, the ./configure script will generate a chplconfig

 file.
 See Installing Chapel.